Biden speaks to Putin for first time since taking power -White House | Politics

 Biden speaks to Putin for first time since taking power -White House

+At the same time, Biden sought to repair the strained alliance between the United States and Europe by stressing in a phone call to NATO Secretary General Jens Stoltenberg that Washington would abide by the NATO treaty's mutual defense pact.
+"President Biden reaffirmed the United States’ commitment to collective defense under Article 5 of the North Atlantic Treaty and underscored his commitment to strengthening transatlantic security," a White House statement said.

-She said topics included Biden's proposal to extend the New START nuclear arms treaty with Russia for five years and U.S. "strong support for Ukraine sovereignty" in the face of ongoing Russian aggression.
-(Reporting By Trevor Hunnicutt and Steve Holland Editing by Chris Reese)
+In the Putin phone call, Psaki said, topics included Biden's proposal to extend the New START nuclear arms treaty with Russia for five years and "strong (U.S.) support for Ukraine sovereignty" in the face of ongoing Russian aggression.
+The arms control treaty, which is due to expire on Feb.
+5, limits the United States and Russia to deploying no more than 1,550 strategic nuclear warheads each.

+Psaki said Biden also raised the case of Navalny, who was jailed after his return to Moscow last week in a case that has raised tension between Russia and the United States.
+Biden also voiced concern about the massive Solar Winds cyber hack blamed on Russia and reports that Russians offered bounties to Taliban insurgents for killing U.S. troops in Afghanistan.

+Biden's phone call with Stoltenberg came a day after he spoke with German Chancellor Angela Merkel.
+"The president thanked the (NATO) secretary general for his steadfast leadership of the alliance, and conveyed his intention to consult and work with allies on the full range of shared security concerns, including Afghanistan, Iraq, and Russia," the White House statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)